italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ~~~~
 {: #figure-optical-pluggable-repository-usage-2 title="Coherent Pluggable Repository Usage 2"}

 Let's assume that the operator of this network has already purchased coherent pluggables from Vendor-X, which can support the following two operational-modes.
-Note that the detail information of these operational-modes including all optical and photonic attributes are already uploaded to "Coherent Pluggable Repository" by Vendor-X and OIF (see section 3 YANG Model of {{ietf-impairment-yang}}):
+Note that the detail information of these operational-modes including all optical and photonic attributes are already uploaded to "Coherent Pluggable Repository" by Vendor-X and OIF (see section 3 YANG Model of {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}):

 - \[organization-identifier, operational-mode] = \[OIF, 0x3E]
 - \[organization-identifier, operational-mode] = \[Vendor-X, 0x22]